1. Resources

 In short: it’s big.

 With most eCommerce fraud tactics, the cardholder is the fraudster’s point of attack.
-A criminal steals personal data, such as a social security number or bank account information, then uses the data to either make purchases or attempt to access other accounts by impersonating the cardholder.
+A criminal steals personal data, such as a social security number or bank account information, and then uses the data to either make purchases or attempt to access other accounts by impersonating the cardholder.

 But, although the consumer may be the primary target of a payment fraud scheme, these eCommerce fraud attacks will still impact your business in a big way.
 With that in mind, let’s look at some of the most common eCommerce fraud tactics, strategies, and threat sources: